Top 10 Characters in the Butt-Monkey Trope

 17 Rigby (Regular Show) Rigby is a character from the cartoon Regular Show created by JG Quintel.
 He's best friends with Mordecai (A talking Blue Jay).
 Together they slack around and have fun in the park.
 A place where they work and have the risk of being fired from.

-Compared to Mordecai, Rigby is more shorter, immature, hyperactive, irresponsible, and more prone to bad habits than him.
-That is known for one of the show's running rags where Rigby gets punched by Mordecai, (and punches him back in a few episodes).
+Compared to Mordecai, Rigby is shorter, more immature, hyperactive, irresponsible, and more prone to bad habits.
+This is known for one of the show's running gags where Rigby gets punched by Mordecai (and punches him back in a few episodes).

 He's sort of in the balance where he kind of deserves it but not quite.